cloud-sniper/cloud-sniper/README.md

 This project is licensed under the terms of the MIT license.

 # Updates
-News and updates are regularly posted here under #[Feeds](https://github.com/cloud-sniper/cloud-sniper#feeds).
+News and updates are regularly posted into the repo under [Releases](https://github.com/cloud-sniper/cloud-sniper/releases).

-# Feeds

--.
-020-10-26 - New documentation release

 # Upcoming features